Machou/backMyDeb/README.md

 # backMyDeb

-backMyDeb is a script that allows you to back up folders, database, make specific requests on you're database, encrypt the archive etc.. and upload the archive with plowshare
+backMyDeb is a bash script that allows you to backup your website, specific folders, databases, make specific queries on your database before backup, encrypt the archive, etc.

 ### Installation

 ```sh